Frequently Asked Questions

 Is my complex eligible for a water meter?

-Multi-family homes, including townhouses and apartments, may collectively volunteer for a meter through their property management group.
+All multi-family homes in Richmond, including townhouses and apartments, may collectively volunteer for a meter through their property management group.
 If your strata is interested, contact 604-276-4179 or firstname.lastname@example.org for more information.

 Does it cost me anything to have a water meter installed?